Q: How do I prove my medical malpractice case?

 Before performing any medical procedure, your doctor is required to go over all the possible side effects or dangers of the procedure.
 This is referred to as "informed consent," it means that the patient is aware of all the possible consequences pertaining to the procedure.
 If the doctor fails to get your informed consent then you may be have a valid medical malpractice case against them.
 There are however, certain exceptions to this rule.
 For example, if you are unconscious and your family or emergency contact cannot be reached, then they make an informed decision and take action on your behalf.

 My doctor is claiming that my injury was a complication.
-Can I still file for malpractice?
+Can I still file

 This can be one of many ways that doctors and hospitals attempt to circumvent liability.
 By calling a medical incident a "complication" rather than a "mistake," it takes away any fault on behalf of the hospital and its staff.
 Some side effects of surgery are the result of complications, but many others were the result of blatant medical errors.
 In fact, medical malpractice statistics may even be much lower than they actually are due to hospitals reporting malpractice as "complication" instead.
 Understanding whether your incident was the result of malpractice or complication is best determined by an Atlanta medical malpractice attorney from our firm after investigation of the evidence.
 However, it may raise suspicion if your doctor did not warn you of any possible complications before your procedure.